Streamlining Customer Accounting Input

 What is Ceterus?

-Ceterus is an fintech startup that provides bookkeeping and tax services for Small Businesses and Franchises.
+Ceterus is a fintech startup that provides bookkeeping and tax services for Small Businesses and Franchises.
 They offer automated bookkeeping and advanced reporting through an online portal.
 I worked there as a product designer from 2022 to 2025.

 My Role

 I served as product designer for this project.
 All screens here are my original designs.
-Visual design is a combination of my own and our react library Ant Design.
+Visual design is a combination of my own and our react library, Ant Design.

 Impact